How Banks Handle Fiduciary Deposit Accounts

-Trust and estate accounts are typically titled in the fiduciary's name followed by their role, such as "Jane Smith, Trustee of the Smith Family Trust."
-When a bank holds deposits under that kind of title, this statute governs what happens when the fiduciary writes checks against the account.
+Trust and estate accounts are often titled in the fiduciary's name, such as "Jane Smith, Trustee."
+When a bank holds a deposit under that kind of title, this statute governs check withdrawals.
+The bank treats the fiduciary as the record holder.

-The rule is straightforward: the bank can honor the fiduciary's checks without investigating whether each withdrawal is proper.
-Banks are in the business of processing transactions, not policing fiduciary conduct.
+The rule is simple: the bank can honor the fiduciary's checks without looking into each withdrawal.
+Banks process transactions.
+They do not police fiduciary conduct.

 If a deposit is made in a bank to the credit of a fiduciary as such, the bank is authorized to pay the amount of the deposit or any part thereof upon the check of the fiduciary, signed with the name in which such deposit is entered, without being liable to the principal, unless the bank pays the check with actual knowledge that the fiduciary is committing a breach of his obligation as fiduciary in drawing the check or with knowledge of such facts that its action in paying the check amounts to bad faith.